mpi-sws-rse/datablox/README.rst

 See docs folder for the description of configuration language. blox_meta folder contains documentation and requirements for individual blocks.

-Copyright 2011, MPI-SWS and genForma Corporation
+Copyright 2011, 2012 by MPI-SWS and genForma Corporation